-The results presented in this section concerns two healthy subjects and two patients respectively.
+The results presented in this section concern two healthy subjects and two patients respectively.
 The first sub-section of results is organized so that for each MMG signal there exists four sub-windows.
 The first sub-window gives the display of the acquired MMG signal, whereas the second shows the power spectral density of the analyzed signal.
-The third sub-window displays the reassigned wavelet scalogram and finally the fourth illustrates the contours plot of the scalogram.

-The healthy subjects are named Heal.1 and Heal.2, whereas patients are named Pat.1 and Pat.2.
-Considering figure 1 which gives the results for the healthy subjects, it can be noticed that a good concentration of energy peaks around 10 Hz and 20 Hz and a poor one around 12 Hz and 15 Hz [Heal.
-1].
-Reassigned wavelet contours plot shows clearly this assertion and reveals several frequencies at the same instant.
+The third sub-window displays the reassigned wavelet scalogram and finally the fourth illustrates the contour plot of the scalogram.
+The healthy subjects are named Heal.1 and Heal.2 whereas the patients are named Pat.1 and Pat.2.
+Considering Figure 1, which gives the results for the healthy subjects, it can be noticed that there are good concentrations of energy peaks around 10 Hz and 20 Hz and a poor concentrations around 12 Hz and 15 Hz (Heal.1).
+The reassigned wavelet contour plot clearly shows this assertion and reveals several frequencies at the same instant.
 The power spectral density displayed shows a concentration of frequencies in the lower range of the power spectrum whose frequency axis is normalized to the highest value.
-These observed differences on frequencies at different instants are mainly due to the fact that force increases along with the increasing number of fibers which are recruited since contraction.
+These observed differences in frequencies at different instants are mainly due to the fact that force increases along with the increasing number of fibers that are recruited since contraction.
 This process seems to evolve steadily until the subject is in a state of total exhaustion.
-Readability of reassigned wavelet scalograms for Heal.2, indicate that energy peaks are distributed around 5 Hz and 12 Hz with a high level of brightness and relatively poor around 10 Hz, 15Hz, and 20 Hz [Heal.2].
-Nevertheless, we should notice the appearance of the blurring 7 Hz (Heal.2) well-known by the clinicians to correspond to only muscle tremors.
+The readability of reassigned wavelet scalograms for Heal.2 indicates that energy peaks are distributed around 5 Hz and 12 Hz with a high level of brightness, and are relatively poor around 10 Hz, 15Hz and 20 Hz (Heal.2).
+Nevertheless, we should notice the appearance of the blurring 7 Hz (Heal.2), well known by the clinicians to correspond to only muscle tremors.
 The examination of the power spectral density yields the same observation as in the case of Heal.1.
-In the case of patients, Figure 2 gives the patients results which are organized as in the case of healthy subjects.
-It can be seen from the displayed reassigned scalograms that Pat.1 had developed a very poor effort probably due to the nature of the muscular disease and hence an awful grasping of the strain gauge as the scalogram shows few energy peaks around 5 Hz and 10 Hz and a very small number with very poor energy around 15 Hz and 20 Hz.
-Only tremors and clear noticeable large transients are observed in the acquired MMG signal.
+In the case of the patients, Figure 2 gives the patients results, which are organized as in the case of the healthy subjects.
+It can be seen from the displayed reassigned scalograms that Pat.1 had developed a very poor effort probably due to the nature of the muscular disease and hence an awful grasping of the strain gauge as the scalogram shows few energy peaks at around 5 Hz and 10 Hz and a very small number with very poor energy at around 15 Hz and 20 Hz.
+Only tremors and clearly noticeable large transients are observed in the acquired MMG signal.
 The contours plot neatly reveals this fact.
 Real exhaustion at the beginning of the measurement protocol is obvious.
-Similar observations are noticed in the second case (Pat.2) who did his best to grasp firmly the strain gauge but unsuccessfully and was unable to fulfil the fixed force consigns of the experimental protocol.

-The generated frequencies revealed by both the scalogram and the contours plot are confusedly dispersed around 5 Hz and 20 Hz. with lower intensities.
-Obviously, only fast fibers responded to the excitation as the frequencies are localized in the high frequency range of the most significant MMG's frequency range.
+Similar observations are noticed in the second case (Pat.2) who did his best to firmly grasp the strain gauge, but was unsuccessful and was unable to fulfill the fixed force consigns of the experimental protocol.
+The generated frequencies revealed by both the scalogram and the contours plot are confusedly dispersed around 5 Hz and 20 Hz with lower intensities.
+Obviously, only fast fibers responded to the excitation as the frequencies are localized in the high frequency range of the most significant of the MMG's frequency range.
 Patients were not able to stand more than 15 seconds of experimentation.